Get

 How Much Does the Lykoi Cat Shed?

 When you consider the appearance of these partially hairless cats, shedding is not something that immediately comes to mind.
-The Lykoi is partially hairless because they are unable to grow a full undercoat at any time.
+The Lykoi is partially hairless because they cannot grow a full undercoat at any time.
 This is because of the “Lykoi gene.”
-Still, these cats shed more than the average shorthair cat breed.
+Still, the cats shed more than the average shorthaired breed.
 The Lykoi sheds heavily twice a year and may even shed their entire coat.

-A unique feature of these cats is that their coat changes often, as their fur goes through seasonal changes in which the fur may grow out longer, or the fur may shed entirely.
+A unique feature of these cats is that their coats change often.
+Their fur undergoes seasonal changes, in which it grows out longer or may shed entirely.
 The fur changes throughout the cat’s lifetime, and the colors are unusual, growing in with various white, gray, or black patches.

 What Are the Symptoms of a Cat Allergy?

 If you’re unsure you have a cat allergy, look out for these signs whenever you come in contact with a cat.
-We should note that these signs can develop within a few minutes of cat exposure, or may take several hours.
+They can develop within a few minutes of exposure or may take several hours.

-• Hives or a rash on the chest and/or face
+• Hives or a rash on the chest or face

 • Itchy, red eyes